kdeldycke/kevin-deldycke-blog/content/posts/network-commands.md

         :::shell-session
         $ watch -n 1 "lsof -i"

-  * Reboot machine if the `192.168.0.254` host doesn't reply to ping after 15 attemps or 600 seconds:
+  * Reboot machine if the `192.168.0.254` host doesn't reply to at least one ping after 15 attemps or 600 seconds:

         :::shell-session
         $ ping -c 15 -o -t 600 192.168.0.254 || shutdown -r now